D3lt4lph4/papers/docs/flow/flownet.md

 ## Brief

 This paper introduce the usage of CNNs for the prediction of Optical Flow.
-They compare two architectures and introduce a new dataset to help training neural networks.
+They compare two architectures and introduce a new dataset (Flying Chairs dataset) to help training neural networks.

-They train two architectures, one with standard CNN, the other with explicit convolutions.
+The main task is to predict the Optical Flow, or pixel displacement between two consecutive frames and to do so, they train two architectures: one with standard CNN and another using parallel branches and explicit correlation.

-They acheive state of the art results for real time methods.
+They achieve state of the art results for real time methods.

 ## How Does It Work

 ### Networks

-They present two network in the article, a straight forward version and a more complexe one.
-The straight forward version is made of stacked convolution followed by upconvolutions (following classical FCN).
-The second version adds an explicit convolution to the network to help it learn the displacement of the objects.
-The range of the add convolution is limited to limit the calculations.
-In both of the networks they have skip connections with the upper layers to input more information.

-Both of the networks are shown in the following picture:
+The aim is to predict the optical flow between two images.
+To do so, they develop two architectures shown bellow:

 ![network](https://raw.githubusercontent.com/D3lt4lph4/papers/master/docs/images/flow/FlowNet/network.png "network")

+The top network is a classical FCN made of stacked convolution followed by upconvolutions.

+They also design a second network, the bottom one, based on a mix of CNN and correlation.
+The idea is to explicitly add a part designed to find the displacement between the two images.
+Skip connexions were also added to this architecture.

 ### Dataset: Flying Chairs